RealCarvedArt/Tesla-OpenEVSE/README.md

 ### Small Gauge
 🟣	**PURPLE** → Control Pilot → OpenEVSE Controller Pilot [PLT] connector</br>
-🔵	**BLUE** → Charge port transmitter → 3.3v output of the WiFi Controller (To use an OpenEVSE 5v output add a few diodes in series to drop the voltage down a bit)</br>
+🔵	**BLUE** → Charge port transmitter → 3.3v output on the WiFi Controller (Alternatively, to use an OpenEVSE 5v output add a few diodes in series to drop the voltage down a bit)</br>
 ⚫	**BLACK** → not used</br>
 🟠	**ORANGE** → not used</br>
 ⚪	**WHITE** → not used</br></br>

+## BUILD NOTES:
+- Made a custom aluminum backplate to fit into the Tesla Gen 2 housing
+- Reused the original Tesla Gen 2 relay mounting backplate/heatshield to mount the OpenEVSE relay
+- Reused mounting screws and standoffs from the Tesla Gen 2 to mount the OpenEVSE Charging Station Controller
+- Mounted the OpenEVSE WiFi Controller under the cable end socket so the status LEDs eliminate the original sight window on the Tesla Gen 2 housing cover
+- Opted not to cut the Tesla Gen 2 housing or cover to mount the OpenEVSE LCD Screen to retain the watertight seal
+- The original Tesla Gen 2 Reset Button could be utilized to actuate the optional button (Button Menu) on the OpenEVSE LCD Screen by adding a Jst 2.0 Ph 3 Pin pigtail
+- Was able to retain all of the Tesla Gen 2 factory terminations on the cable by carefully bending the fork-type terminal ends to just push through the OpenEVSE AMP & GFCI Coils (Much patients & calculated alignment of each cable is required)</br>

 ## Some pics of how it fits...